• Skip to primary navigation

 Pinterest Hidden ImagePinterest Hidden Image

-Sweet and Spicy Roasted Pumpkin Seeds are a crunchy snack that celebrates fall in the best way.
+Roasted Pumpkin Seeds with Brown Sugar and Spices are a crunchy snack that celebrates fall in the best way.
 Fresh pumpkin seeds are slow-roasted until golden, with the perfect balance of sweetness, salt, and spice.

 Table of Contents